Teikyo Lab.

 In this way, lipids, which are essential for life activities, are substances made by linking carbon and hydrogen, but depending on how they are linked, they can become a wide variety of lipids with different structures.
 Based on past biochemical research, it is estimated that there are thousands to tens of thousands of lipids, but some researchers argue that this is only a small portion.
 Furthermore, differences in structure lead to differences in function and produce various effects within the body.

-Associate Professor Kotaro Hama, whose research focuses on the relationship between lipids and diseases, explains as follows.
+Associate Professor Kotaro Hama, who is conducting research focusing on the relationship between lipids and disease, explains as follows:

 Inborn errors of metabolism and colorectal cancer